webberr/aws-appsync-demo/README.md

 Follow the prompts to set an editor, framework, type, source directory, build, and app start commands. amplify add api

+..
 C:\Users\webberr\aws-appsync-demo>amplify add api
-?
-Please select from one of the below mentioned services GraphQL ?
+.. ?
+Please select from one of the below mentioned services GraphQL
+.. ?
 Provide API name: awsappsyncdemo
-?
+.. ?
 Choose an authorization type for the API API key
-?
+.. ?
 Do you have an annotated GraphQL schema?
 No
-?
+.. ?
 Do you want a guided schema creation? true
-?
+.. ?
 What best describes your project: (Use arrow keys)
-?
-What best describes your project: Single object with fields (e.g., “Todo” with ID, name, description) ?
+.. ?
+What best describes your project: Single object with fields (e.g., “Todo” with ID, name, description)
+.. ?
 Do you want to edit the schema now?
 (Y/n) Y
-?
+.. ?
 Do you want to edit the schema now?
 Yes
-Please edit the file in your editor: C:\Users\ryan_\aws-appsync-demo\amplify\backend/api/awsappsyncdemo/schema.graphql ?
+..
+Please edit the file in your editor: C:\Users\ryan_\aws-appsync-demo\amplify\backend/api/awsappsyncdemo/schema.graphql
+.. ?
 Press enter to continue

-This will open
+This will open your editor to modify the GraphQL schema.